 Fun fact: Les Mis has been seen by over 120 million people, in 45 countries – and in 22 languages!

 Damn it, Janet!
 Yes, that’s right, Rocky Horror is returning to Liverpool.
 Richard O’Brien’s infamous musical full of rock ‘n’ roll, pelvic thrusts and plenty of Riff Raff is showing at the Empire from 29th April to 4th May.
 Duncan James from Blue will be playing the ‘Sweet Transvestite’ Frank alongside Strictly champion Joanne Clifton as Janet.

 The Telegraph has called it “fresh, subversive, essential.”
-‘Time-warp’ your way to tickets here!
+‘Time-warp’ your way to the theatre this year!

 War Horse at the Liverpool Empire

 The National Theatre acclaimed War Horse will be coming to the Empire stage from 31st July to 17th August.
 Based on the much-loved Michael Morpurgo novel, this breathtaking and moving piece of drama is an unforgettable theatre experience which boasts 8 record-breaking years in London’s West End.